If SHTF because of an EMP, the world as we know it will change rapidly. Many devices that we rely on every day could simply stop working.

 The fan on the heater may not be operational if the battery was fried by the EMP but the heater should still put out enough heat to keep you from freezing in cold weather.

-It goes without saying that guns and ammunition are among the top 10 EMP proof devices that don’t need electricity to save your life.
+It goes without saying that guns and ammunition are some useful EMP-proof devices that don’t need electricity to save your life.

-The guns you stockpile will primarily depend on your personal preferences, laws in your area, and your level of training.
+The guns you choose will primarily depend on your personal preferences, laws in your area, and your level of training.

-Make sure you keep your guns well maintained so you can rely on them when the need arises.
+Make sure you keep them well maintained so you can rely on them when the need arises.
 Following an EMP, it’s best to keep guns and ammunition primarily for self defense.

 Make sure you have more discreet methods of hunting, such as bow and arrows, slingshot, and traps to avoid announcing to anyone within earshot that you just caught dinner.